vidhi0591/Lion-Outreach-Portal/README.md

 This project contains code by enochng1.

+All changes are Copyrighted 2017 by Seth Trojacek and Thomas Lawthon.

 Core features:
 - login and account registration
 - integrating twitter's API and linking it to account